Duration

 Description

 Are you looking for a fun and rewarding summer job?
-We are seeking mature, committed and self-motivated individuals to fill the position of Camp Counsellor in our Summer Literacy Camp program.
-These literacy camps aim to promote a love of reading and learning, and increased self-confidence, among campers aged 5-12 living in Nunavik, Nunavut and Nunatsiavut and Eeyou Istchee.
+Each year, United for Literacy coordinates educational and engaging Summer Literacy Camps across Nunavik.
+These summer day camps aim to promote a love of reading and learning, and increase self-confidence, among campers aged 5-12.
+Additionally, Summer Literacy Camps aim to provide meaningful employment opportunities to youth living in Nunavik, we aim to empower youth staff in the development of employability skills and self-confidence.

 Camp Counsellors are expected to work in independent teams to deliver indoor and outdoor literacy-based activities in a safe and culturally sensitive environment.
-Camp Counsellors will be working with large groups of very young children, up to a counsellor-to-child ratio of 1:10.
+Ongoing supervision and support following the training period will be provided remotely.
+Camp Counsellors will be working with large groups of young children, up to a counsellor-to-child ratio of 1:10.

 Overall Accountability